monster-js/docs-v1/docs/store.md

 slug: /store
 ---

-Store is a state management built for MunsterJS framework.
+Store is a state management built for MonsterJS framework.
 Using this store will help developers to centralize and maintain the codes easily.

 ## Installation